SunnysideAaron/wetesa-0/docs/Decision Records/Architecture/ADR-006 Logging.md

 - stack trace in this example is rough.
 Could use alternative if using dependencies.
 - https://betterstack.com/community/guides/logging/logging-in-go/#error-logging-with-slog

-**flesh out**
-TODO Needs to be turned on and off with out code changes (in prod) and limited to file /  function / client

-TODO different logs and levels for different sections of code. so can turn on levels for different levels
+Allow different log levels for different parts of the code.

 ## Why